env3d/cs1-llm-local-chatbot/TEACHING_NOTES.md

 **Privacy Preservation**: All interactions remain local to the student's environment.
 No data is transmitted to external services, ensuring student conversations remain private and compliant with educational privacy requirements.

-**Offline Capability**: Once the environment is set up, the chatbot functions without internet connectivity, making it suitable for environments with restricted or unreliable network access.

 **Consistent Behavior**: Local models provide predictable responses without the variability of cloud-based services that may change over time or have different versions.

 ## GitHub Codespaces Integration